ahmadlaiq/ahmadlaiq/README.md

 ### Hi! 👋 I'm Laiq.

-An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed PHP and make it the main language in creating a project.
+An Software Engineer Student who loves to create and share projects about web and mobile technology!
+I've enjoyed javaScript and make it the main language in creating a project.

-- 🔭 I’m currently working on <a href="#">@CraftronDev</a>
+- 🔭 I’m currently studying Software Engineering at <a href="https://uisi.ac.id/">Internasional Semen Indonesia University</a>
-- 🌱 I’m currently learning about Design and Programming
+- 🌱 I’m currently learning about WordPress, Laravel, React, and Flutter
-- 💬 Feel free to ask me about Web Development or Flutter
+- 💬 Feel free to ask me about Web Dev, Mobile Dev, and Machine Learning
 - 📫 How to reach me: ahmadlaiq97@gmail.com
-- ⚡ Fun fact: Will be Father of a daughter
+- ⚡ Fun fact: I'am like Hiking and Playinng Bridge

 ### Github Statistic